theBowja/genshin-db/readme.md

 ---------------------------

 My ambition for this library is to include most of the relevant genshin data so it can be downloaded and used easily with any project.
-Currently the data is manually entered.
 Credits to GenshinData repo for the datamined files.

+If you just want to take the data and use it yourself, you are welcome to do so.
+All the data is in `src/data`.
+Minified data is generated in `src/min`.
+You can use the index in `src/data/index` to map between the data name and file name.
+The stats for character and weapon levels are calculated in `src/getdata.js`.
+If you need any help feel free to write an issue or jump into my discord and talk to me directly.
+I would appreciate it a lot if people showed me the projects they've done with the help of the parsed data.

 ## Webpack